4Subsea/waveresponse-python/docs/user_guide/standardized_spectra.rst

 Idealized 1-D spectra
 #####################
-Often you do not have access to the true wave spectrum for the area you are interested in.
+It is common practice to approximate the actual wave spectrum with a standardized wave spectrum (which there exists many of).
-Then, it is common to instead use a standardized wave spectrum (which there exists many of).
+``waveresponse`` provides the most common standardized 1D wave spectra.

 Pierson-Moskowitz
 -----------------